 Additionally, the following vaccines are recommended for all health care workers (HCW):

-Students are asked to bring the completed Immunization Record to Document Submission Day, September 6, 2013, 1000 - 1400, Location TBA.
+Students are asked to bring the completed Immunization Record to Document Submission Day, date/time TBA.

 Applicants are advised that, if they choose not to complete this recommended immunization schedule, any outbreak of an infectious disease can have serious implications for their practice experience because of a requirement by the Health Authority that all those not immunized remain outside of the practice area.